fabriziomiano/cordis-rank/README.md

 printer - [INFO] - R2M Ranking: 130 out of 19097
 ```

-**Note** that if you chose to read the data from the Cordis default 2020 URL:
+**Note:** if you chose to read the data from the default 2020 Cordis URL:

 https://cordis.europa.eu/data/cordis-h2020organizations.csv

+the process may take a while as pandas need to download the data and
-the final results may vary, as they might have updated the dataset.
+the final results may vary, as the CSV file might have been updated.

+That's it!